bailer-jones/parallax-tutorial-2018/README.md

 This tutorial concerns inferring distances and velocities from parallaxes and proper motions using the Bayesian approach.
 It uses R codes in jupyter notebooks, together with simulated data and data from Gaia-DR1 (TGAS).
 The tutorial is divided into three parts, each with its own notebook:

 1. Inference of distance to a single source using its parallax.
-Includes: various priors, simple hierarchical model.
+Includes: simple hierarchical model.
 2. Inference of distance to and size of a cluster using parallax and positions of its members.
-Includes: accommodating to correlated measurements.
+Includes: naive parallax combination; accommodating correlated measurements; 2D cluster model.
 See resources/cluster_inference.pdf for details.
 3. Inference of distance to and 2D tangential velocity on the sky of a single source using its parallax and proper motion.
-Includes: use of MCMC.
+Includes: explicit use of MCMC to sample the posterior.
 See resources/3D_astrometry_inference.pdf for details.

 You should do tutorial 1 before tackling 2 or 3.

 The more generic functions used the tutorials are in the files in the Rcode/ directory.

 These tutorials assume that you are familiar with the basic idea of inferring a distance given a parallax and a prior, as described in [Bailer-Jones 2015 (paper 1)](http://adsabs.harvard.edu/abs/2015PASP..127..994B).
 Additional resources and references are provided below.